Originally posted January 20, 2013. Revised and updated November 5, 2018.

-As one example of this, parent-child program supervisor Debbie Lancucki comments on the importance reflective supervision for staff implementing the Keys to Interactive Parenting Scale (KIPS) in her home visiting program.
+As one example of this, parent-child program supervisor Debbie Lancucki comments on the importance of reflective supervision for staff implementing the Keys to Interactive Parenting Scale (KIPS) in her home visiting program.

 As a supervisor, I have discovered that reflective supervision with my staff following a KIPS [parenting assessment] benefits the employee’s insight on their work with a family as much as it benefits the parent’s future interactions with their child.
-The staff continue to look forward to completing a KIPS with a family, but the excitement of sharing that video with me is what I marvel at each and everytime.
+The staff continue to look forward to completing a KIPS with a family, but the excitement of sharing that video with me is what I marvel at each and every time.
 Most workers call me immediately to share something and can’t wait until supervision to watch the video together.
 They are eager to discover insights to themselves as well as the parents!!

-Her staff members’ positive experience with reflective supervision becomes part of what they carry into their work with parents.
-Surely, their enthusiasm for their positive relationship with their supervisor creates a safe environment for reflection and commitment to growth and learning.
-This positive relationship influences their ability to create trusting relationships with the parents and children they work with.
+Her staff members’ positive experience with the reflective supervision relationships becomes part of what they carry into their work with parents.Their positive relationship with their supervisor creates a safe environment for reflection and commitment to growth and learning.
+Through the parallel process in relationships, the positive supervisory relationship influences staff members’ ability to create trusting relationships with the parents and children they work with.

 Buckingham, M. and Coffman, C. (1999).
 First break all the rules.
 Gallup Press.